-All school staff should take care not to place themselves in a vulnerable position with a child.
-It is always advisable for interviews or work with individual children or parents to be conducted in view of other adults.
+All school staff should take care not to place themselves in a vulnerable position with a pupil.
+It is always advisable for interviews or work with individual pupils or parents to be conducted in view of other adults.

-Guidance about conduct and safe practice, including safe use of mobile phones by staff and volunteers will be given at induction15.
+Guidance about conduct and safe practice, including safe use of mobile phones by staff and volunteers will be given at induction.